8go/matrix-commander/README.md

                         store, the logout action removes the device and makes the access-token stored in the credentials invalid.
-                        Hence, after a --logout, one must manually remove creditials and store, and then perform a new --login to use matrix-commander again.
+                        Hence, after a --logout, one must manually remove credentials and store, and then perform a new --login to use matrix-commander again.
 You can perfectly use matrix-commander without ever logging out. --logout is a cleanup if you have decided not to use this (or all) device(s) ever again.
-  -c CREDETIALS_FILE, --credentials CREDETIALS_FILE
+  -c CREDENTIALS_FILE, --credentials CREDENTIALS_FILE
                         Specify location of credentials file.
 Details:: On first run, information about homeserver, user, room id, etc. will be written to a credentials file.
 By